Temporal bandwidth of consecutive polariton condensation: Section I

-Here, we perform numerical simulations of Eqs.\ref{eq:s1} while slightly varying the parameters of the model within reasonable boundaries to achieve the best agreement with the experiment.
-In Table \ref{tab:1} we provide the best-fit parameter set and their justifications.
+Here, we perform numerical simulations of Eqs.\ref{eq:s7} with fixed from the preevious simulations $G$, $\gamma_i$, $D_i$ while varying the free parameter $\gamma_q^{(1)}$ In Table \ref{tab:1} we provide the best-fit parameter set and their justifications, as well as additional parameters, used to calculate $G$, cavity dispersion and lifetimes.